mylemans/PostSharpDescriptions/Readme.txt

 Remarks
 -------

-*	PostSharpDescription adds in a nice (partial) solution for not being able to add text to the on-hover pop up that PostSharp shows.
+*	PostSharpDescriptions adds in a nice (partial) solution for not being able to add text to the on-hover pop up that PostSharp shows.
 	This is done in the hope that eventually such a feature will be added in a future release of PostSharp as now you know what you're missing out on.
 	The ability to generate extra descriptions that are shown on-hover make it so much easier to maintain overview of what an aspect does.
 *	It is free, and not perfect.
 Be free to make improvements, but you wont be able (as far as I know that is) to finish the 2nd issue from the 'Known Issues' list.